tatianomnom/drunkard/README.md

 - First class collections
 - One dot per line
 - Don’t abbreviate
-- Keep all entities small
+- Keep all entities small (no class over 50 lines and no package over 10 files)
 - No classes with more than two instance variables
 - No getters/setters/properties